raosp123/Distributed-Cafe-Loyalty-System/README.md

 ### Initial Setup

 1. Ensure you have docker installed on your distribution You can do this by installing docker desktop, or follow online references for all docker dependencies you need to install.
 We are doing this to setup a postgres container later

    Manual Installs if you decide not to download Docker Desktop:

         Docker Engine: https://docs.docker.com/engine/install/
         Docker Compose: https://docs.docker.com/compose/install/

-2. Creating the Container
+3. Creating the Container

-    Once you have everything install, you can do the following
+    Once you have everything installed, you can do the following

     1. Using your terminal or docker desktop (unfamiliar with this), start the container